 “Sacred to the Memory of the Three Hundred or more AFRICAN AMERICANS, Free People, Slaves, and five Black Governors Who rest in Unmarked Graves in Hartford’s Ancient Burying Ground, 1640-1810”

-Africans, African Americans, and Native Americans were part of the Hartford community as early as 1639, yet no stone commemorated the graves of more than 300 and perhaps as many as 500 of their number in the Ancient Burying Ground until a marker was erected in 1998 through the efforts of local schoolchildren.
+Africans, African Americans, and Native Americans were part of the Hartford community as early as 1639, yet no stone commemorated the graves of more than 300 and perhaps as many as 500 of their number.
+In 1998 local students initiated research that led to the installation of this marker in their memory.

 Most people of color in colonial Hartford, including Native Americans, were enslaved.
 Most enslaved people in Hartford achieved freedom in the decades following the American Revolution, some in return for having fought for independence.